Rana-Parthvi-298285/Rana-Parthvi-298285/README.md

 - 🌱 I’m currently learning ITALIAN.
 - 📫 How to reach me parthvi658@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: LOVE FOOD *ESPECIALLY MOMOS*
+- ⚡ Fun fact: LOVE FOOD *ESPECIALLY JUNK FOOD*

 <!---
 Rana-Parthvi-298285/Rana-Parthvi-298285 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.